HL7/PDDI-CDS/README.md

 Download jar from https://github.com/HL7/fhir-ig-publisher/releases

     java -jar "org.hl7.fhir.publisher.jar" -ig ig.ini

+On Linux/macOS you can also use the helper script to download or refresh the publisher and related build scripts:

+    sh _updatePublisher.sh

 You can then access it locally by using Python for example: